Lawo/ember-plus-sharp/Doc/Tutorials/EmberPlus/Library.md

 supporting this use case are demonstrated on the \ref TheLawoEmberPlusModelNamespace page.

-As a byproduct, this library also offers support for lower level <b>Ember+</b> communication, as described on the
-\ref TheLawoEmberPlusEmberNamespace and \ref TheLawoEmberPlusS101Namespace pages.
+As a byproduct, this library also offers support for lower level <b>Ember+</b> communication, as described on the [The Lawo.EmberPlus.Ember Namespace](EmberNamespace.md) and \ref TheLawoEmberPlusS101Namespace pages.

 All classes in the library are transport-agnostic. <b>Ember+</b> protocol messages can be sent over any bidirectional connection-oriented transport capable of sending and receiving bytes, like e.g. TCP/IP, named pipes, RS232, and so on.